SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Generics.rst

    !! if value == valueToFind {
    !!          ^

-This function does not compile as written above.
+This function doesn't compile as written above.
 The problem lies with the equality check, “``if value == valueToFind``”.
 Not every type in Swift can be compared with the equal to operator (``==``).
-If you create your own class or structure to represent a complex data model, for example, then the meaning of “equal to” for that class or structure is not something that Swift can guess for you.
+If you create your own class or structure to represent a complex data model, for example, then the meaning of “equal to” for that class or structure isn't something that Swift can guess for you.
-Because of this, it is not possible to guarantee that this code will work for *every* possible type ``T``, and an appropriate error is reported when you try to compile the code.
+Because of this, it isn't possible to guarantee that this code will work for *every* possible type ``T``, and an appropriate error is reported when you try to compile the code.